solana-foundation/developer-content/content/courses/token-extensions/cpi-guard.md

 objectives:
   - Explain what the CPI Guard protects against
   - Write code to test the CPI Guard
+description:
+  "Create tokens that don't allow certain accounts to be invoked from toher programs."
 ---

 # Summary